isomerpages/moe-presbyterianhigh/_dsa-exercise/DSA Leadership.md

 _All interviews will be done in person._

 General Ability Test (GAT) and Higher Ability Selection Test (HAST) will not be included in our selection process.
 All applicants will be notified of results of application by email.
-Please see&nbsp;[Timeline](http://www.presbyterian.moe.edu.sg/direct-school-admission/dsa-timeline). **LINK ERROR**
+Please see&nbsp;**Timeline**

 **Please note that meeting all the criteria does not guarantee the student will be shortlisted/given an offer.**